 Nomadic and village rugs usually have 25 to 100 kpsi.
 On the other hand, workshops and city rugs can have up to over 1000 kpsi.
 Not only do they have better tools, but they can also draw cartoons to use as their pattern.

 So, does the knot density matter in the rug’s value?

 Yes and no!
 You cannot only use knot density alone as the determining factor of a rug’s quality.
-But, if you compare two rugs of the same origins and from the same category, and have other similar quality factors, then knot density can help you tell which of those two is more valuable.
+But, if you compare two rugs of the same origins and from the same category and have other similar quality factors, knot density can help you tell which of those two is more valuable.

 Here is something to think about: an authentic vintage Persian and Oriental carpet; every knot is hand-made.
 It takes a highly skilled weaver; on average2 or three weavers usually make this size rug about ten seconds to tie a knot (taking into account the running of the warp), which means six knots per minute or 360 knots per hour.
 A skillful rug weaver will take 6,480 hours to weave a 150 kpsi, 9 x 12-foot rug if you do the math.
 If the weavers work 8- hour shifts, that means it will take someone 810 days or two and a half years to finish the carpet.
 Two or three weavers usually make this size rug, so the number of hours can be divided into two or three.